 University of California San Diego

-The UCSD Kidney and Pancreas Transplant Program Transplant Nephrology Fellowship is accredited by the American Society of Transplantation and the American Society of Nephrology.
-The fellowship is one year and is designed for trainees who have completed a standard two-year nephrology fellowship and are Nephrology board eligible.
-The Transplant Nephrology Fellowship provides specialty training in kidney transplantation and fulfills UNOS requirements for designation as a Transplant Physician at UNOS accredited transplant programs.
+The UC San Diego Health Kidney Transplant Nephrology Fellowship is a one year training program designed for trainees who have completed a standard two-year nephrology fellowship and are Nephrology board eligible.
+The Transplant Fellowship provides specialty training in kidney transplantation and fulfills UNOS requirements for designation as a Transplant Physician at UNOS accredited transplant programs.
 The Transplant Fellow is an integral member of the transplant team and receives broad, firsthand experience and training in all aspects of kidney transplantation, from evaluation prior to transplant to management of the recipient with a failing allograft.
 The fellow also is trained in the evaluation and management of multi-organ transplant recipients.
 Designated time is spent in pathology, the HLA laboratory and at Lifesharing, the local organ procurement organization.
 The fellow also receives training in handling of donor offers.
 The fellowship provides the opportunity for electives and involvement in clinical and basic research.
 The Transplant Fellow attends national AST sponsored educational programs as well as national transplant and nephrology meetings.